How do I know if my cat is happy?

 Cats who are playful are clearly in a good mood.
 A cat who has the energy to play is healthy; a cat who is feeling unwell or stressed would not want to engage with you in play.

-A contented cat may not be in a playful mood, but is nonetheless contented.
+A contented cat is may not be in a playful mood, but is nonetheless contented.
 A contented cat may be calmly interested in his surroundings, or even not interested at all.
 The main thing is that a contented cat is relaxed, not alert or agitated.

 How do you know if your cat is relaxed and not agitated?
 The eyes and ears sometimes give it away.

-Cats speak with all of their body parts and the eyes have a lot to say.
-Direct eye contact is challenge or a threat.
-Dominant cats stare down a challenger; submissive cats look away.[4]
 Half-closed eyes are a sign of trust.
 Closing the eyes says, “my guard is down.”
 Blinking can be a kind of eye closing.
 A blinking cat is feeling relaxed and trusting.[5]
-Feel free to blink back.

 A cat with ears pointing up and forward (just slightly) is feeling either contented or playful.[6]
 But watch the precise angle of those ears!
 Ears pointing straight up is a sign of alertness, not contentedness or playfulness.
-Oh my…is that too subtle?

 Fortunately, all of the other ear positions are clear as day.
-Ears turned sideways or backwards, or laying flat against the head, may mean a whole host of other things, but cats with sideways, backwards, or flat ears are most definitely not happy.
+Ears turned sideways or backwards, or laying flat against the head may mean a whole host of other things, but cats with sideways, backwards, or flat ears are most definitely not happy.

 Grooming is one of those bellwether signs.
 Cats are fastidious creatures who love to keep their coats in tip-top shape.
-A cat who grooms every day, out in the open where you can see her do it, is feeling healthy, happy, and well-adjusted.
+A cat who grooms every day, out in the open where you can see her doing it, is feeling healthy, happy, and well-adjusted.
 A well-groomed coat is a sign that all is well.

 Cats may skip their regular grooming habits if they feel unwell or unhappy.
 Worse, they can take it too far in the other direction and over-groom.
 Keep an eye out for excessive licking, biting, or hair loss, which can indicate stress or a physical problem.[7]